 Painting by diamonds is an exciting and addictive hobby, that can provide deep satisfaction if done the right way.

-Diamond paintings can cost a lot and take hours on end to finish, so it is important to learn some tips and tricks to make sure the painting goes smoothly and you get the get the best of your experience.
+Diamond paintings can cost a lot and take hours to finish, so it is important to learn some tips and tricks to make sure the painting goes smoothly and you get the best of your experience.
 If you have not yet chosen your diamond art kit, choose one now.

 If you have ever found yourself facing a stubborn air bubble or having a difficult time getting your resins in a straight line on the canvas, or just want to get some tips before starting your first ever painting, this is the place for you.

 15 Tips to Take Your Diamond Painting Skills to the Next Level